Can I withdraw my super at 65 and keep working?

 Withdrawing your super at 65 has no impact on your eligibility to continue working.
 Withdrawing your super after reaching age 65 does not require you to stop work.

 One of the definitions of ‘Retirement‘ rules for superannuation access purposes is simply turning age 65.
 At this age, you are able to access all or some of your super as a pension income stream, withdraw it as a lump sum, or a combination of both.
-Keep in mind the Transfer Balance Cap and other new superannuation rules from 1 July 2017..
-Read more about the upcoming superannuation changes here.

 And yes, you can continue working.

-Irrelevant of how you access your super (pension income stream/lump sum withdrawal) or how much your withdrawal, you are able to continue working, despite being over age 65.
+Regardless of how you access your super (pension income stream/lump sum withdrawal) or how much your withdrawal, you are able to continue working, despite being over age 65.
 Even if you withdraw the whole lot!

 Can I Contribute To Super after Reaching Age 65?